 Texas Hold’em Poker Terms

-Before we get into the rules of Texas Hold’em poker, let’s define some key terms that are integral to understanding the rules of the game.
+Before we get into the rules of Texas Hold’em poker, let’s define some key terms that — along with mastering poker statistics — are integral to understanding how to play Texas Hold’em.

 Bet: To make a wager on the hand.